-- 9. Can I load purified protein immediately on to an SDS-gel?
+9. Can I load purified protein immediately on to an SDS-gel?

 Proteins purified under native conditions can be loaded on to an SDS-polyacrylamide gel.
 Those proteins purified under denaturing conditions in 6-8 M urea can also be loaded directly on to a denaturing SDS-polyacrylamide gel.

-However, proteins purified in the presence of 4-6 M guanidine hydrochloride should - However, proteins purified in the presence of 4-6 M guanidine hydrochloride should be buffer exchanged using an ultrafiltration device into a buffer lacking the denaturant prior to loading on to a denaturing SDS-PAGE. - 10.
-Do I need to remove the His-taq from the recombinant protein after purification?
+However, proteins purified in the presence of 4-6 M guanidine hydrochloride should be buffer exchanged using an ultrafiltration device into a buffer lacking the denaturant prior to loading on to a denaturing SDS-PAGE.

+10. Do I need to remove the His-tag from the recombinant protein after purification?
 For most applications it is not necessary to remove the terminal His-tag.
 However, it can affect the activity, stability, or structure determination.
 If required a protease cleavage site (e.g. Factor Xa Protease, TEV, or enterokinase) can be engineered between the His-tag and the target protein.
-The tag can then be cleaved off and the protein re-purified by passing it back through the IMAC column in order to remove the digested tag and undigested His-tagged protein. - 11.
-Under what circumstances can I re-use the column?
+The tag can then be cleaved off and the protein re-purified by passing it back through the IMAC column in order to remove the digested tag and undigested His-tagged protein.